hasparus/power-of-preconditions/README.md

 # What

+- Intro
   - I'm Piotr Monwid-Olechnowicz and I wanted to say sorry
   - I'd like to encourage you to press the bright green button
   - Thank the talented and courageous developers who have spoken before me
   - Mention your Svelte problems

 - partial vs total functions
   - `head` example
   - wikipedia links
 - returning vs throwing errors

+- slides

 ---
 _quick reminders_